Masterpiece Stories

 Masterpiece Story: The Peasant Wedding by Pieter Bruegel the Elder

-The Kunsthistorisches Museum, meaning the Museum of Art History, is located in Vienna, Austria.
+The Kunsthistorisches Museum (the Museum of Art History) is located in Vienna, Austria.
 It is the largest art gallery in the country, housing the grand art collections of the Habsburgs.
 The museum holds works by Raphael, Johannes Vermeer, Titian, and Pieter Bruegel the Elder among others.
 The Bruegel collection, 12 paintings in total, is the largest and most important collection of the artist’s work in the world.

 Genre Painting in Northern Europe

-Genre and landscape painting are new subjects that emerge during the 16th century in Northern Europe.
-Due to the protestant Reformation, the church no longer commissioned or bought art; as a result artist were seeking new wealthy patrons and these patrons required new subjects.
-Pieter Bruegel the Elder is known for his many genre scenes featuring the life and customs of peasants in 16th century Flanders.
-He loved those subjects so much that he is also known as the Peasant-Bruegel.
-He gave importance to the life of everyday people by painting them on large canvases.
-These canvases were previously used only to paint the lives of saints and pagan gods.
+Genre and landscape painting emerged as as art genres during the 16th century in Northern Europe.
+Due to the protestant Reformation, the Church no longer commissioned or bought art; as a result artist were seeking new wealthy patrons and these patrons required new subjects.
+Pieter Bruegel the Elder is known for his many genre scenes featuring the life and customs of peasants in 16th-century Flanders.
+He loved those themes so much that he is also known as the Peasant-Bruegel.
+He gave importance to the lives of everyday people by painting them on large canvases.
+Up to that point, these canvases were used only to paint the lives of saints and pagan gods.
+Now, let’s take a closer look at one of Bruegel’s most famous genre painting – The Peasant Wedding.

 The Peasant Wedding